liuzike/LIV_32_spectral_lag/README.md

 This package also includes 32 *.txt files.
 In each *.txt file, there are five columns which are E_obs, E_obs_err, lag, and lag_err respectively.

+Copyright @ 2022 LIV all rights  reserved

+This dataset is provided for non-commercial use only.
+You may not distribute, modify, transmit, reuse, or use the contents of this dataset for public or commercial purposes without explicit written permission from Zike Liu & Binbin Zhang zkliu888@outlook.com